GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 ## About the lifecycle of an item in the Chrome Web Store

-All Chrome Web Store items go through an automated review process.
+All Chrome Web Store items go through an automated [review process][cws-review].
 In some instances a manual review is required, especially when sensitive permissions are requested.
 For this reason review times and/or approval times can take longer.
 Since a Chrome Web Store item goes through several stages, it's important to keep track of your item's status.
 See the lifecycle diagram below: